 Learning Schedule For Extraction

 We suggest you do several practice runs with the machine empty (no botanicals – just CO2) and then practicing using hops (with known oil content).
 We recommend using 1 pound of hops in the extraction vessel, and doing at least 10 practice runs up to 1,400 psi.
 Adjust the extraction time from 1 to 4 hours, and compare results.
 You may also practice with doing the first 30-45 minutes without any heat, to collect terpenes.
 Practice on low value hops first, gain experience, then move on to your trim or bud.
 Hops have a 15-20 percent oil content, so they are good for learning.
 Not following this procedure will result in a very long learning curve, and most likely failure.

 Improper use of the 10L system can result in component damage, which is not a warranty issue, it’s a flag for the operator to continue to learn, and train with the system for proper, profitable operation.
 Unless you have had your botanicals tested for oil content, we do not recommend learning on any botanicals with unknown oil content.
 To be clear, do not use your trim or bud to start with (unless you know the exact oil content and composition with a certificate of analysis).

 Buyer beware.
 You have no idea if your machine runs, if you purchase from Ebay, or used, unless it has been certified/reconditioned and tested by Infinity.
-We do not provide support for used machines, unless you have either done a reconditioned/certification at our shop, or have paid a $20,000 access fee.
-Support is not included with your used machine.
+We do not provide support for used machines, unless you have either done a reconditioned/certification at our shop.
 Any recertification, parts, support, or any time, is extra, and billed on a customer and per-case basis.
 If your machine does not run, we may not support it at all (since we have no idea if it has been damaged, modified, etc.).
 There is no warranty for used machines.